marzer/soagen/docs/pages/intro.md

 auto row = e.begin<entities::columns::id, entities::columns::name>(0);
 ```

-No matter the column configuration, a #soagen::row will implement the std::tuple protocol so you can use it with
+No matter the column configuration, a #soagen::row will implement the [tuple protocol] so you can use it with
 structured bindings and other fun template stuff:

 ```cpp